khoatxp/job-management-backend-node/README.md

 This is a Resume Parser.
 Course cmpt470.

+All POST request body has to be encoded in JSON.

 Services are currently deployed on Cloud Run.
 We push a docker image to the Container Register.

 ## Commands